kumahq/kuma/docs/madr/decisions/011-mesh-traffic-route.md

 ## Context and Problem Statement

-Now that we have the [new policy matching resources](https://github.com/kumahq/kuma/blob/master/docs/madr/decisions/005-policy-matching.md), it's time to create one for traffic routung.
+Now that we have the [new policy matching resources](https://github.com/kumahq/kuma/blob/master/docs/madr/decisions/005-policy-matching.md), it's time to create one for traffic routing.
 We currently have both `TrafficRoute` and `MeshGatewayRoute`.

-This MADR does not address Gateway API integration per sebut does consider Gateway API's `HTTPRoute`, both as inspiration as well as to make sure we don't block integration.
+This MADR does not address Gateway API integration per se but does consider Gateway API's `HTTPRoute`, both as inspiration as well as to make sure we don't block integration.